Slowly I Turned: Depictions

 The Three Stooges performed the sketch in Gents Without Cents, a September 1944 short, as part of a show they put on within the movie.
 The Stooges' version, in which the trigger phrase is "Niagara Falls", was filmed in 1943 for the feature film Good Luck, Mr. Yates, but the scene was cut at the last minute.
 Instead of wasting the footage, producer-director Jules White built Gents Without Cents around it.
-In their version, Moe is the storyteller and Curly the innocent victim; the trigger is "Niagara Falls".
+In their version, Moe is the storyteller and Curly the innocent victim.
 In a unique twist, the third character to arrive (Larry) is the object of Moe's hatred, who is also triggered by the words, but beats up Curly and not Moe.
 Curly tries to trigger Moe to attack Larry, but instead they both attack Curly, chasing him off the stage.
-Moe would later perform a version of the sketch on his own as the storyteller on an episode of The Mike Douglas Show.
+Decades later, Moe performed a version of the sketch on his own as the storyteller on an episode of The Mike Douglas Show.

-Abbott and Costello performed the "Pokomoko" version in their August 1944 film Lost in a Harem, and later did a "Niagara Falls" version for their early '50s television show, with Sidney Fields, who played many characters on the show, as the delusional man beating Costello while they are both locked in a jail cell.
+Abbott and Costello performed the "Pokomoko" version in their August 1944 film Lost in a Harem, and later did a "Niagara Falls" version for their early 1950s television show, with Sidney Fields, who played many characters on the show, as the delusional man beating Costello while they are both locked in a jail cell.
 The television version ended with Costello’s troublesome lawyer, also played by Fields, entering the scene.
 Costello asks the lawyer to take the case of the storytelling stranger, and the lawyer says, "Help him out?
 I don’t know anything about him!
 What’s his name?
 Where is he from?"
 Costello whispers in Fields' ear, to which he responds aloud, "Niagara Falls?" and is immediately attacked by the crazed storyteller.
 Another variation which also appeared on a different episode of the show was the Susquehanna Hat Company/Bagel Street routine, also done as the Floogle Street routine.
-The January 1952 episode of The Colgate Comedy Hour included the sketch, once again with Abbott and Costello, but with Errol Flynn playing the delusional man.
+A January 1952 episode of The Colgate Comedy Hour included the sketch, once again with Abbott and Costello, but with Errol Flynn playing the delusional man.